More Modules and Libraries

 Core.Map

-. - Note that there is a better method than
+. - Note that there is an alternative to

 Map.Make